LocationMind/GeoDataCompare/Documentation/user-doc.md

 pip install pip-tools && pip-compile Requirements\requirements.in && pip install -r Requirements\requirements.txt
 ```

-Of course, you have to adapt the path and names if you have changed anything.
+Of course, it is necessary to adapt the path and names if any changes have been made.

-Note: it is quite long to download everything, between 10 and 20 minutes probably, but it should be working.
+*Note*: The download process may take between 10 and 20 minutes, but it should complete successfully.

-# Quality assessment
+# Quality Assessment

-## Adding areas
+## Adding Areas

-If you do not modify the python scripts, then the areas used are the one registered in the [bboxs.json](../Data/Bbox/bboxs.json) file.
+If the Python scripts are not modified, the areas used are those registered in the [bboxs.json](../Data/bboxs.json) file.
 Here is a sample of this file:

 ```json